 The 4-H program has addressed healthy food and nutrition since its inception in 1902.
 In an effort to stem the national health crisis of the 21st century, we must ensure that our nation’s youth and their families learn how to make healthy decisions related to the food they prepare and eat and the behaviors in which they engage.

-- Healthy Living Report
+- 4-H Healthy Living Resources